 The current Retirement Board members are:

-The calculator is located on the left side of the home page under the County Employees link titled Retirement Estimator.
-The calculator uses the information you provide to estimate the monthly allowance you will receive when you reach Normal Superannuation Retirement (Age 60 or Age 55 with 20 years of credited service).
+The Retirement Calculator uses the information you provide to estimate the monthly allowance you will receive when you reach Normal Superannuation Retirement (Age 60 or Age 55 with 20 years of credited service).
 In addition, the calculator allows for you to enter additional voluntary employee contributions to see if that would be beneficial to you.

 The results provided are for ESTIMATE PURPOSES ONLY.